107208579/tracking/README.md

 <br />

 ## What tools can add events?
-Apart from manually adding events to a calendar there are many other options.
+Apart from manually adding events into a calendar there are other options, including automatic event generation.
 Below is a list of different ways I have come across to create calendar events.
  * **Via Application**
    * macOS
      * [Apple Event Script](https://github.com/107208579/calendar-tracking/tree/main/applescript) - event creation via AppleScript